Call for Proposals – IDIL 2025 Incubation Program

 To apply for one or more components of this call for proposals, there are two submission options:

-(1) If your email address is prénom.nom@umontpellier.fr, please apply via the following link:
+(1) If your email address is prénom.nom@umontpellier.fr, apply using the following link:

-(2) If you do NOT have an email address ending in prénom.nom@umontpellier.fr (including non-UM personal email addresses), please apply via the following link:
+(2) If you do NOT have an prénom.nom@umontpellier.fr email address (including non-UM personal email addresses), please apply via the following link:

 The form contains links to the project forms, which can be downloaded and must be completed.